 What makes Solarlux bifolding doors different?

-A consistent message across our website and the product review you read is that there is no bad bifolding door on the market.
-However, where they differ is who makes them, the overall supply chain and correct installation.
-Any folding sliding door comes designed for reliability and most meet security and weather performance standards.
-You also get similar specifications on the aluminium profiles themselves, the paint finish, glass and components.
+A consistent message across our website and the Solarlux bifolding doors review and others you read is that there is no bad bifolding door on the market.
+However, where they differ is who makes them, the overall supply chain and the correct installation.
+Any folding sliding door comes designed for reliability, and most meet security and weather performance standards.
+You also get similar specifications on the aluminium profiles, paint finish, glass and components.

 So what makes these doors different?
 The answer lies in the things you won’t see on brands such as Aluk, Smart Systems, Origin, Reynaers and even Schuco.
 It is the finishing touches and engineering.
 The perception that German cars are better engineered also applies to a German door.
 Here is what you get with Solarlux.